 The Corporation is committed to conducting its business in compliance with the law and the highest ethical standards.
-Accordingly, the Corporation has adopted a written Code of Business Conduct and Ethics (the "Code") applicable to directors, officers and all employees of the Corporation.
-Directors, officers or employees who have concerns or questions about violations of laws, rules or regulations, or of the Code, are required to report them to the Corporation's legal counsel.
-Following the receipt of any complaints submitted hereunder, the Corporation's legal counsel will investigate each matter so reported and report to the Board which will take corrective disciplinary actions, if appropriate, up to and including termination of employment.
-The Corporation encourages all directors, officers, and employees to report promptly any suspected violation of the Code to the Corporation's legal counsel.
+Accordingly, the Corporation has adopted a written Code of Business Conduct and Ethics (the "Code") applicable to all directors, officers and employees of the Corporation.
+Directors, officers or employees who have concerns or questions about violations of laws, rules or regulations, or of the Code, are required to report them to the Corporation's external legal counsel.
+Following the receipt of any complaints submitted hereunder, the Corporation's legal counsel will investigate each matter so reported and report to the Board which will take corrective disciplinary actions, if appropriate, up to and including termination of employment of those violating laws, rules, regulations or the Code.
+The Board oversees compliance with the Code through the Audit Committee, which monitors compliance with the Code.
+It is the responsibility of all directors, officers, and employees to report promptly any suspected violation of the Code to the Corporation's legal counsel.
+The Corporation has also established an Internal Employee Alert Policy to encourage employees, officers and directors to raise concerns regarding accounting, internal controls or auditing matters, on a confidential basis free from discrimination, retaliation or harassment.
 The Corporation does not tolerate any retaliation for reports or complaints regarding suspected violations of the Code that were made in good faith.
 There has been no departure from the Code during the Corporation's most recently completed financial year.